kartikprabhu/webmention/README.md

 webmention
 ==========

-A Python implementation of the [webmention](https://github.com/converspace/webmention) protocol.
+A Python implementation of the [webmention](https://github.com/converspace/webmention) protocol, for my site [Parallel Transport](http://kartikprabhu.com/)

 At present: